Battle of Mykolaiv: Ukrainian counteroffensive

+The road between Mykolaiv and Nova Odesa returned to Ukrainian control on 14 March, and on 15 March, Kim claimed that Ukrainian forces had pushed back Russian forces from the city center.
+Yuri Biryukov, an associate of Major General Dmitry Marchenko, commander of the Nikolaev defense forces, claimed on 15 March their troops had killed 200 Russians and had taken "trophy heaps of weapons and ammunition".
+On the same date, Russian forces were also said to have been pushed out of areas on the border between Mykolaiv Oblast and Kherson Oblast, which was expected to result in a reduction of shelling on the city.
+On 18 March, Ukrainian forces reportedly broke through Russian lines at Mykolaiv, pushing them back into Kherson Oblast.

 On 18 March, two Russian Kalibr missiles, fired from either nearby Kherson or Crimea, struck a Ukrainian army barracks of the 36th Separate Marine Brigade (headquartered in Mykolaiv), used to train local soldiers, located in the northern suburbs of Mykolaiv.
 The attack occurred during the night, while the soldiers were asleep in their bunks.
 Not enough time was available to sound the alarm, as the missiles were fired from too close, from the vicinity of Kherson.
 The Belgian newspaper Het Laatste Nieuws reported that the city morgue and the Ukrainian army stated that at least 80 Ukrainian soldiers were killed, and their bodies recovered.
 However, the BBC reported that out of the 200 soldiers in the barracks, only one man was pulled from out of the rubble 30 hours after the attack.
+Two years after the attack, Ukrainian media updated the toll to 110 killed servicemen and 100 wounded.

+On 19 March, the Ukrainian General Staff claimed to have killed 200 "DPR mobilized soldiers" over the past two days, and that others had become "demoralized" and refused to fight.

-On 8 April, Ukraine claimed that "virtually no" Russian forces remained in the Mykolaiv region.
+27 March was the first full day that Mykolaiv was not shelled.
+On 8 April, Kim claimed that "practically no" Russian forces remained in the Mykolaiv region, except for in Snihurivka and a few villages in the southern part of the oblast.